dannyvankooten/www.dannyvankooten.com/content/blog/2014/2014-08-23-a-new-site-built-on-ghost.md

 </table>
 </div>

 So far I am pretty pleased with the results.
-Working with Ghost and writing in Markdown has been a bless so far.
+Working with Ghost and writing in Markdown has been great so far.
 Also, the new site speed is just incredible.

 I would love to hear your thoughts on the new site and design - love it or hate it?